Which grammar checker should you use? It’s often a choice between Prowritingaid vs Grammarly.

-I can say without a doubt that with so many reports, ProWritingAid is by far the best option for authors.
+I can say without a doubt that ProWritingAid offers so many reports that it is by far the best option for authors.

 It is the tool I always use for analyzing a manuscript or any other long document.

-You will get twenty writing reports options you can use.
+You will get more than twenty writing reports options you can use.
 So you can check in minute detail to make sure your text is as perfect as possible.

 Like all apps, you can use a browser extension when writing online.
 It’s a handy tool.